mayflower/oxid-bepado/Readme.md

 ### Users of OXID Enterprise Edition

-If you are a Enterprise Edition user, please [contact us](mailto:kontakt@mayflower.de) for further information how to use the shop connector for your Enterprise Edition.
+If you are a Enterprise Edition user, please [contact us](mailto:kontakt@mayflower.de) for further information how to license and use the shop connector for your Enterprise Edition.